Visyond/website-hugo/site/content/pricings/new-pricing-page.md

           tooltip: >-
             Create and quickly switch between different scenarios in the spreadsheet.
-        - title: 10 collaborators per project
+        - title: Invite up to 10 collaborators
           tooltip: "A collaborator is a stakeholder that, depending on the permissions you set and their subscription, can view or edit all or some worksheets and dashboard/slides.\r"
         - title: 100MB cell attachments
           tooltip: "You can attach your files directly to relevant cells.\r"